Shelbournator/thoughts/_posts/2026-05-11-from-paideia-to-credentials.md

 *   Astronomy
 *   Music (understood as harmony and ratio)

-These arts were originally studied through pre-medieval classical texts.
-This curriculum was not simply a bundle of subjects; it was a way of inheriting a civilisation.
-The liberal arts do not begin as a neutral list of disciplines.
-They emerge from an ancient architectural question: *what kind of person is education supposed to produce?*
+What may not be obvious from these names is that this constituted a classical education in the full sense.
+These arts were originally studied in Latin, and later Greek, through pre-medieval classical texts.
+This is one reason the question of [tradition]({% post_url 2026-01-03-the-utility-of-tradition %}) matters: the curriculum was not simply a bundle of subjects, but a way of inheriting a civilisation.

+To understand this, we need to go back to the beginning of the tradition.
+The liberal arts do not begin as a neutral list of subjects.
+They emerge from older architectural questions, such as: what kind of person is education supposed to produce?

 ## Greek Paideia and Civic Formation